Posthell

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Description explicitly guides use: 'Use it to avoid duplicating a topic AND to learn which topics performed before drafting the next post.'
-It doesn't mention when not to use or alternatives, but the context is clear.
+The description explicitly provides usage context: 'Use it to avoid duplicating a topic AND to learn which topics performed before drafting the next post.'
+It does not explicitly name alternatives or exclusions, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.